can dogs eat cat food

 Why Dogs and Cats Need Different Foods

 Dogs require 10 amino acids that should come from a balanced diet designed for dogs.
 Cat food tends to be higher in certain nutrients, like taurine, that are crucial for cats but not required in such high amounts for dogs.
+Additionally, healthy treats can support a cat’s health by providing extra nutrients suited to their needs.
 Feeding your dog cat food regularly could lead to nutritional deficiencies over time.

 How to Keep Your Dog from Eating Cat Food